ozone3950/pokemon-python-version/README.md

 ### Elite Four Smallant

 ### Elite Four Billie
+The second best Pokémon Trainer in the entire game with an insane flying type team and the successor to Lance.

+Team:
+- Togekiss (Level 54)
+- Articuno (Level 54)
+- Gyrados (Level 54)
+- Dragonite (Level 54)
+- Lugia (Level 54)

 ### Champion Ozone
 A Pokémon Trainer who's been training most of his life, to every region and brought that experience with him.
 He is me.